knowledgeboard/knowledgeboard.github.io/templates/blog.md

 tested for contaminations (of tubes), tested with gamma spectroscopy, then crushed in vacuum to move to another tube to be then used in Gamma NMR for improvements with polarised stuff...

+### 2024-02-26 23:08

+After gym - finally hit 100kg for 2 on bench again!
+ALSO I weighted in at 80kg.
+Eating properly pays off looks like.

+It was pretty strong.
+Probably the lazy weekend at home and sleep works well xD